GeroARG/R36S-Cloud-Gaming/README.md

 ## 2️⃣ Import The Notebook File

-Download the `.ipynb` notebook below:
+Download the provided `.ipynb` notebook:

 ```text
 https://drive.google.com/file/d/1TO3Is-qrXugqUVFbtxN86XQ_eFqNdIBq/view?usp=sharing
 ```

-Then paste the notebook contents into your Google Colab environment.
+Then paste the contents into your Google Colab environment.

 ---

 ## 3️⃣ Start The Virtual Machine

-Launch the virtual machine and wait until the setup finishes loading.
+Launch the VM and wait until the setup finishes loading.

 <img src="assets/18.png" width="100%">

-> The interface shown in the screenshot is currently in Spanish.
+> The screenshot interface is currently in Spanish.

 ---